+Appendix 11 - Final impact assessment

+We have not looked to quantitatively estimate these potential impacts due to the uncertainties involved.
+The impact of these potential relationships on the underlying cost of capital will be dependent on their likelihood and the potential scale which these impacts could have on the expected returns of suppliers within the market.
+We note, however, that there are a number of mitigating factors within the default tariff cap design, such as elements of cost pass through, which could limit potential risks.

-- 12.8 Wright, Mason and Miles have modelled152 how the inclusion of elements of cost pass through mitigate the impacts of cost uncertainty as a driver of regulatory risk.
-They have shown these factors to mitigate potential impacts on the costs of capital in these relationships. - 12.9 Although such relationships could potentially arise, as outlined within Appendix 3 of this statutory consultation, the default tariff cap will in effect contain a number of elements which will be updated over time, and will look to pass through changes in the underlying costs.
+Wright, Mason and Miles have modelled186 how the inclusion of elements of cost pass through mitigate the impacts of cost uncertainty as a driver of regulatory risk.
+They have shown these factors to mitigate potential impacts on the costs of capital in these relationships.

+Although such relationships could potentially arise, as outlined within Appendix 3 - Updating the cap methodology, the default tariff cap will in effect contain a number of elements which will be updated over time, and will look to pass through changes in the underlying costs.
 For instance, operational costs will primarily be indexed against inflation, while the wholesale cost allowance will be updated based on changes in the prices of forward contracts on the wholesale market.
-These mechanisms will serve to limit the risks of cost under-recovery over the longer term. - 12.10 In addition, Wright, Mason and Miles have shown that a number of other factors of design, which we believe are applicable to the default tariff cap, have been shown to mitigate the potential for regulatory risk.
-These include: - the limited discretion of the regulator to update the cap level; - the 6-month frequency of cap updates, reducing the likelihood of significant cost risk arising from shocks; and - a transparent methodology, clear timeline and process for review, which will increase understanding regarding the revised level of the cap at each review point. - 12.11 Overall, we consider that regulatory risk stemming from the default tariff cap is unlikely to lead to a material increase in the underlying cost of capital faced by a supplier.
+These mechanisms will serve to limit the risks of cost under-recovery over the longer term.

+In addition, Wright, Mason and Miles have shown that a number of other factors of design, which we believe are applicable to the default tariff cap, have been shown to mitigate the potential for regulatory risk.
+These include:

+- the limited discretion of the regulator to update the cap level - the 6-month frequency of cap updates, reducing the likelihood of significant cost risk arising from shocks - a transparent methodology, clear timeline and process for review, which will increase understanding regarding the revised level of the cap at each review point.

+Overall, we consider that regulatory risk stemming from the default tariff cap is unlikely to lead to a material increase in the underlying cost of capital faced by a supplier.
 The design of the cap itself, primarily its transparency and flexible approach to cost pass through, will serve to limit the materiality of these impacts.

-152 CMA: Energy Market Investigation - Analysis of the cost of capital, paragraph 66.
+186 CMA (2016) Energy Market Investigation - Analysis of the cost of capital, paragraph 66.